|

 Hi Jeff,

 Me again.
 Had a couple of brain farts when I e-mailed you before.
-Was on the boat from Jan 67 'til Nov 68.
+Was

 when I got out.
 Jonn Baker & I filled out the rest of the crew.